douglas125/SimilarSongs/README.md

 # SimilarSongs
-A repository and data set to find similar songs being performed in different versions and artists
+A repository and data set to find similar songs being performed by various artists in different styles
 ---

 Would you like to listen to multiple versions of your favorite song?
 This is the place to find it.